Skip to main content

 Why Pharmacists Consider Life Insurance

-Pharmacists carry the responsibility of dispensing accuracy, often have significant education debt, and many own their pharmacy with substantial business commitments.
-Life insurance protects your family and business if the worst happens.
+Pharmacists carry the weight of dispensing accuracy, often have significant study debt, and many own their pharmacy with real business commitments.
+Life cover protects your family and helps settle business debts if you die, and income protection replaces part of your income if illness or injury stops you working.

 Workplace Risks for Pharmacists